DSC-AIT/Experiences/CONTRIBUTING.md

 **-** No explicit content

+**-** Never make a PR on the main branch.
+Such PRs will be marked invalid.

 **-** Any images should be optimized for web

 **-** Changes made to any files (except the Pages folder) will be marked as invalid unless you raise an issue and get the go ahead first before making your pull request.\*\*